Rafase282/MyFCCWiki/HTML-&-CSS.md

 ```

 ## Use Clockwise Notation to Specify the Margin of an Element
-Instead of specifying an element's **margin-top, margin-right, margin-bottom, and margin-left** attributes, you can specify them all in one line, like this: margin: 10px 20px 10px 20px;.
+Instead of specifying an element's`margin-top`, `margin-right`, `margin-bottom`, and `margin-left` attributes, you can specify them all in one line, like this: `margin: 10px 20px 10px 20px;`.

-These four values work like a clock: **top, right, bottom, left**, and will produce the exact same result as using the side-specific margin instructions.
+These four values work like a clock: top, right, bottom, left, and will produce the exact same result as using the side-specific margin instructions.

 ```
 .green-box {